sandialabs/pyapprox/docs/source/benchmarks.rst

 The mean, variance, main effect and total effect sensitivity indices are well known for this problem.

-The following sets up a :class:`pyapprox.benchmarks.benchmarks.Benchmark` object which returns the Ishigami function its Jacobian, Hessian the joint density of the input variables :math:`z` and the various sensitivity indices.
+The following sets up a :class:`pyapprox.benchmarks.Benchmark` object which returns the Ishigami function its Jacobian, Hessian the joint density of the input variables :math:`z` and the various sensitivity indices.
 The attributes of the benchmark can be accessed using the member `keys()`

     >>> from pyapprox.benchmarks.benchmarks import setup_benchmark
     >>> benchmark = setup_benchmark("ishigami",a=7,b=0.1)